Skip to content

 Common Things People Overlook

-One thing that is worth considering is the emotional side of receiving a windfall.
+One thing that is worth noting is the emotional side of receiving a windfall.
 Many people find that acting too quickly leads to regret.
 It can help to sit with the money for a short period before committing to any split.
 High-interest debt is often the priority that gets underestimated — the interest quietly working against you every month can outweigh the benefit of investing that same amount elsewhere.
 And the personal spending portion?
 It is not a guilty indulgence.
 Giving yourself a small reward can actually make the sensible choices feel more sustainable long-term.

 How to Use the Percentages

 One approach is to start with the debt payoff percentage and work outward from there.
 Try adjusting the sliders to see how even a modest shift — say, five percent more towards debt — changes the numbers meaningfully.
-There is no single correct answer here.
-The right allocation depends on your own circumstances, interest rates, and personal priorities.
+There is no single correct answer here. an specific allocation depends on your own circumstances, interest rates, and personal priorities.
 Think of this tool as a way to make your options visible and concrete before making any decisions.

 Example Scenario

-Split $5,000 as 50% to debt, 30% to savings, and 20% to fun for a total of $2,500.00.
+Split $5,000 as 50% to debt, 30% to savings, and 20% to fun for a total of 2,500.00.

 Inputs